Cross-Origin Resource Sharing (CORS) support for Azure Storage

-You can set CORS rules individually for each of the storage services, by calling Set Blob Service Properties, Set File Service Properties, Set Queue Service Properties, and Set Table Service Properties.
-Once you set the CORS rules for the service, then a properly authenticated request made against the service from a different domain will be evaluated to determine whether it is allowed according to the rules you have specified.
+You can set CORS rules individually for each of the Azure Storage services, by calling Set Blob Service Properties, Set File Service Properties, Set Queue Service Properties, and Set Table Service Properties.
+Once you set the CORS rules for the service, then a properly authorized request made against the service from a different domain will be evaluated to determine whether it is allowed according to the rules you have specified.

-CORS is not an authentication mechanism.
-Any request made against a storage resource when CORS is enabled must either have a proper authentication signature, or must be made against a public resource.
+CORS is not an authorization mechanism.
+Any request made against a storage resource when CORS is enabled must either have a valid authorization header, or must be made against a public resource.

 A CORS request from an origin domain may consist of two separate requests: